T2Bamboo/t2-browser-worker/readme.md

 [![npm version](https://badge.fury.io/js/t2-browser-worker.svg)](https://badge.fury.io/js/t2-browser-worker)

-## Description

-"This is a library for running browser tasks and managing them easily, with Playwright as the core."
+This is a library for running browser tasks and managing them easily, with Playwright as the core.

 ## Installation